aeon0/d4lf/README.md

   - filter: Start filtering items
   - scripts: In case there are any scripts attached, run them
 - Alternative use the hotkeys. e.g. f11 for filtering
-- All items that do not match any of your filter configs will be marked as junk
+- All items that do not match any of your filter configs will be marked as junk.

-Note: If the item description does not show while hovering and is very laggy, try to move to another area without any events and less people around.
+Note: Make sure to only have items in your inventory.
+For example elixirs (seen as magic) or material (seen as common) will be marked as junk!

 ### Configs
 The config folder contains: